TheJacksonLaboratory/JAXBD2K-ShortCourse/Microbiome module/readme.md

 ### Practice

 Users are encouraged to familarize themselves with the background knowledge covered in the lecture slides prior to the hands-on.
 Software packages need to be installed properly.
 When you are ready, please download and save files to your local directory from **ftp://ftp.jax.org/encode/microbiome_module**.
-Open up the 'BD2K_Rnotebook.Rmd' in Rstudio and follow the instructions in the documents.
+Open up the 'BD2K_Rnotebook.Rmd' in Rstudio and follow the instructions in the document.